Urban rail transit in Canada: Toronto

 GO Transit's parent agency, Metrolinx, also operates the Union Pearson Express, an airport rail link between Union Station and Toronto Pearson International Airport.
 It opened in advance of the 2015 Pan American Games, sharing most of its routing with GO's Kitchener line before travelling along a 3.3 km rail spur to the airport.
 At the airport, the line connects with the Terminal Link, a free people mover transporting passenger between the airport's terminals and parking garage.

 The Toronto Transit Commission's 70.5 km subway is Canada's oldest rapid transit system, having opened as the "Yonge subway" in 1954.
 It is also Canada's busiest system, with 1,603,300 average weekday riders.
-It is an intermodal system, with three subway lines and one light metro line, with a total of 75 stations, the most of any Canadian system.
+It is an intermodal system, with three subway lines providing service to a total of 70 stations, the most of any Canadian system.
 The system connects each of Toronto's former municipalities, as well as the suburb of Vaughan.